avaneev/prvhash/README.md

 function.
 The `prvrng_test32()` implements the same technique, but with 32-bit hashes, for comparison purposes.

-On a side note, PRVHASH PRNG with 32-bit hashes, without external entropy injections: after 1.1 trillion iterations the internal pseudo-entropy was not lost.
+On a side note, after 1.1 trillion iterations the internal pseudo-entropy was not lost in PRVHASH PRNG with 32-bit hashes, without external entropy injections.

 ## Description ##